richardwalkerdev/wagtail-example/README.md

 ### Running it

-IMPORTANT: The `deployment-name` parameter **MUST** natch the name of the deployment as define in `k8s/deployment.yaml`.
+IMPORTANT: The `deployment-name` parameter **MUST** match the name of the deployment as defined in `k8s/deployment.yaml`.

-The following command kicks of the pipeline using the resources defines earlier and specifying the correct deployment name:
+The following command kicks of the pipeline using the resources defined earlier and specifying the correct deployment name:

 ```text
 tkn pipeline start build-and-deploy -r git-repo-resource=wagtail-example-git-resource -r target-image-resource=wagtail-example-image-resource -p deployment-name=wagtail-example